mojs/mojs/README.md

 ### Use with a CDN

-To rapidly **include the minified production file** in your webpage, load the latest build from your favorite CDN using a generic script markup:
+To rapidly **include the minified production file** in your web page, load the latest build from your favorite CDN using a generic script markup:

 ```html
 <!-- unpkg -->